 How does over-mulching kill trees and shrubs?
-The most common causes are:
+Here are some common causes:

-Suffocation of the tree roots is the most common cause of tree and shrub death from over-mulching.
-Repeated applications of mulch in areas with high precipitation or high irrigation can contribute to waterlogged soil/root zone by slowing soil water loss via evaporation.
-With water occupying most of the pore space in the mulch and upper soil layers, air content is mimimal and diffusion of oxygen is essentially blocked.
-Roots need oxygen for respiration.
-When soil oxygen levels drop below 10%, root growth declines.
+Suffocation of the roots is the most common cause of tree and shrub death from over-mulching.
+Repeated applications of mulch in areas with high precipitation or high irrigation can contribute to waterlogged conditions.
+With water occupying most of the pore space in the mulch and upper soil layers, air content is minimal and both the movement and availability of oxygen is greatly reduced.
+Roots need oxygen for respiration, and when its level in the soil drops below 10%, root growth in most trees declines.
 Once too many roots decline and die, the plant subsequently goes into decline as well.

 The adverse effect of excessive amounts of mulch is especially prevalent during wet periods in the spring and the fall when active root growth is observed in many tree species.
 Oxygen deprivation is also prevalent in soils that do not have good drainage, such as in heavily compacted urban settings.
 Symptoms may take several years to appear, depending on the plant and the soil type.
-Symptoms include offcolor, yellowing foliage (chlorosis), abnormally small leaves, poor twig growth, and dieback of older branches.
+Symptoms include off-color and yellowing foliage (chlorosis), abnormally small leaves, poor twig growth, and dieback of older branches.
 Unfortunately, by the time the symptoms are noticed, it is generally too late to correct the problem.
 At this point, the plant is usually in a state of irreversible decline, and will most likely die.

 Inner Bark Death of Aboveground Root Flares

 Most fungal and bacterial diseases require moisture to spread and reproduce.
-Trunk diseases gain a foothold into the moist, decaying bark tissue under the mulch.
+Trunk diseases gain a foothold in the moist, decaying bark tissue under the mulch.
 Once established, the disease organisms ultimately invade the inner bark, disrupting the flow and storage of sugars produced during photosynthesis (starving and finally killing the plant).
-Often this scenario is accompanied by bark beetles and borers, that are also attracted to stressed plants, expedite the decline, and also allow entrance of other fungal pathogens into the plant.
+Often this scenario is accompanied by bark beetles and borers that are also attracted to stressed plants expediting the decline and allowing entrance of other fungal pathogens into the plant.

-The wet mulch layers piled up next to the trunk may begin to heat up when the bark begins to decompose.
-This scenerio is similiar to composting, where temperatures within inner mulch layers may reach 120° to 140° F. This high heat may directly kill the inner bark/phloem of young plants, or may prevent the natural hardening off period that plants must go through in the fall in preparation for the winter.
-If the trunk flare tissue is not sufficientlly hardened off before freezing weather arrives, the tissue may die, the roots may not receive adequate amounts of photosynthetic sugars, and the plant will decline.
+Wet mulch layers piled up next to the trunk may begin to heat up when the bark begins to decompose.
+This scenario is similar to composting, where temperatures within inner mulch layers may reach 120° to 140° F. This high heat may directly kill the inner bark/phloem of young plants, or may prevent the natural hardening off period that plants must go through in the fall in preparation for the winter.
+If the trunk flare tissue is not sufficiently hardened off before freezing weather arrives, the tissue may die, the roots may not receive adequate amounts of photosynthetic sugars, and the plant will ultimately decline.

 Other Drawbacks of Over-Mulching

-Piles of mulch next to the trunk may also provide cover for chewing rodents such as mice and meadow voles.
-These rodents live under the warm mulch in the winter and chew on the nutritious inner bark.
+Piles of mulch next to the trunk may also provide cover for rodents such as mice and meadow voles.
+Living under the warm mulch in the winter, these rodents chew on the inner bark.
 This often goes unnoticed until the following spring when the "tree doesn't look good."
 If the trunk is girdled (>50% chewed around the trunk), there is little that can be done to save the plant outside of bridge grafting.

-"Fresh," or non-aged (uncomposted) mulches may cause nitrogen deficiencies in many young plants.
-Decomposing bacteria need an amble supply of nitrogen to break down the mulch.
+"Fresh" or non-aged (uncomposted) mulches may cause nitrogen deficiencies in many young plants.
+Decomposing bacteria need an ample supply of nitrogen to break down the mulch.
 Since bark mulches have little nitrogen available, the bacteria utilize the soil nitrogen.
-This process may cause nutrient deficiencies, especially if the mulch is mixed down into the soil and is of a fine texture.
+This process may cause nutrient deficiencies, especially when fine-textured mulch is mixed down into the soil.
 Look for symptoms of leaf yellowing on new growth.
 This is considered a temporary condition.